top of page

 The Los Angeles Angels played their first season in L.A.'s old Wrigley Field, and then from 1962-1965 shared Dodger Stadium with O'Malley's team.
 In 1966, they moved into brand new Anaheim Stadium adjacent to Disneyland, and rechristened themselves the California Angels.
 On the field, they found early success, and even competed for the pennant, in just their second season with such young stars as Bo Belinsky, Jim Fregosi and Dean Chance.
 It didn't last however, and they spent almost the next 2 decades wandering the MLB desert.
 Autry was undeniably a popular and well-loved owner but he wasn't a baseball man, and didn't always hire the best baseball people.
 Perhaps the best deal the team made during their first dozen years was when they traded long-time fan favorite but declining performer Jim Fregosi to the Mets for a young, almost unknown fireballer named Nolan Ryan in 1971.
 When Ryan was paired with the flashy and dashing Frank Tanana later in the decade, the Angels' fortunes began to improve, culminating with their first division title in 1979.
 A period of competitiveness followed - a second division win in 1982 led to a 3rd in 1986, but it produced only heartache.
 The Angels led the Red Sox in the 1986 ALCS 3 games to 1, and in game 5 in Anaheim they led by 3 runs going into the Boston half of the 9th.
 Despite a 2-run home run by former Angel star Don Baylor, they still led 6-5 with 2 outs and 2 strikes, and police lined the field, ready for an onslaught of jubilant fans.
 The details of what happened next are readily available elsewhere; suffice it to say the Angels lost the game and the series and failed to return to the post-season again until 2002 when, mercifully, a different fate awaited and they won their first World Series title.

 The Angels stayed competitive for much of the '00s but suffered post-season defeats to the Red Sox alone 3 separate times, before finally beating them in 2009, only to drop the ALCS to the eventual champion New York Yankees.
-The acquisition of Albert Pujols from St. Louis, the rise to stardom of Mike Trout and the arrival of 2-way star Shohei Ohtani still haven't produced anything more than a 2014 division title.
+The acquisition of Albert Pujols from St. Louis, the rise to stardom of Mike Trout and the arrival of 2-way star Shohei Ohtani didn't produce anything more than a 2014 division title, and with both Pujols and Ohtani now departed, one wonders if Trout will ever get to showcase his talents in October again.

 On the other hand, the team's naming history has continued to a topic of confusion and conversation.
 Originally the Los Angeles Angels, their move to Anahaim in 1966 prompted the change to California Angels.
 In 1997, the city contributed $30 million to the renovation of the stadium and negotiated a lease requiring the use of the word "Anaheim" in the team name, so they were re-dubbed the Anaheim Angels.
 In 2005, new owner Arte Moreno wanted to add "Los Angeles" back to the name, but because of the agreement with the city, he decided to settle on the ridiculous "Los Angeles Angels of Anaheim".
 By the '10s, the team was referred to simply as the Angels in general usage, and by 2019, almost all official team and league sources had dropped 'of Anaheim', making Los Angeles Angels the de facto team name.